 Make sure you've already been to Walmart to pick up your Blue Bunny ice cream.
 (Look!
 It was even on sale!)
 You want to enjoy the cobbler while it's all hot and bubbly and contrasts beautifully with the cold, creamy vanilla ice cream.

 I chose Vanilla Bean flavor.
-I'm a sucker for those specs of real vanilla bean in the ice cream.
+I'm a sucker for those specks of real vanilla bean in the ice cream.
 So good.
 So, so good.
 (And so was the Cookie Dough, and Blue Bunny Caramel Praline Crunch, and Mint Chocolate Chip I bought.
 Told you we like Blue Bunny Ice Cream. )

 A big scoop of Blue Bunny Vanilla Bean ice cream and hot homemade peach cobbler.
 In a miniature cast iron skillet.